panchorivasf/SoundEcology2/README.md

 wave_integrity: A function to check the integrity of WAV files in a directory.
 It produces a report with the last day of complete recordings and days with corrupted files, along with a corresponding plot.

 diel_index_plot: A function to visualize a day's worth of acoustic indices in an interactive, smoothed (LOESS) time series using the Plotly package.
 The plots can be stored as interactive HTML files or static PNGs.

+How to install:

+If remotes is not installed, use: install.packages('remotes').

+library(remotes)

+remotes::install_github("panchorivasf/SoundEcology2", dependencies = TRUE)